bardonfro/myLibrary/README.md

 # myLibrary
-This is a simple learning project created for [https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library](The Odin Project).
+This is a simple learning project created for (https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library)[The Odin Project].

 ## Learning objective